erostefano/patterns/README.md

 * Getting the data is restricted: You check the user authorisations.

 ## Data Access Object
-The idea is to divide business logic and persistence logic by using the DTO pattern.
+The idea is to divide business logic and persistence logic by using the DAO pattern.

 > Dividing the logic is called Separation of Concern.